-In-Class Activities
+In-Class Assignments (80 points)

-Six times this semester you will have activities intended to build your skills and develop a greater level of familiarity an engagement with feature writing techniques.
+You will have activities intended to build your skills and develop a greater level of familiarity an engagement with writing techniques.
 These will be completed in class and will involve group work and individual activities, as well as working with communication professionals to build skills.
-These activities will include practicing skills we learn through our class materials and lectures, including interviews, creating game notes, event coverage, desktop design and publishing, photography and video.
+These activities will include practicing skills we learn through our class materials and lectures, focusing on interviews and reporting.

-Midterm (150 points)
+Midterm (200 points)

-Cumulative to the 10th week, this will be made of two parts and last three days: Day 1: AP and current events quiz (50 points)
+Cumulative to the 10th week, this will be made up of two parts and last three days: Day 1: AP and current events quiz (50 points)